-State archives are important in preserving collective memory of the Government and community.
+State archives are important in documenting the business of Government.
 The selection of State archives must be transparent, considered, and documented.

 State Records NSW will identify State records for permanent retention as State archives if they meet one or more of the objectives under the following headings: